carlgira/CarND-Advanced-Lane-Lines/README.md

 ![image1]

 First, use the findChessboardCorners on each image to find all the coordinates of the corners of the chess board.
 If the board contains a number of specified corners, all the points are appended to a image list so it can be used later.
-Once this proccess ends, is possible to use all the corner points and a predefined grid of well spaced points, to find the distortion of the image using the calibrateCamera.
+Once this proccess ends, is possible to use all the corner points and a predefined grid of well spaced points, to find the distortion of the image using the calibrateCamera method.

 The calibrateCamera function is able to return the camera distortion cooefficients that can be used to undistord an image.